thomas-maurice/ansible-role-gitea/README.md

 ## Sample example of use in a playbook

-The following have been tested with Debian 8, it should work on Ubuntu as well.
+The following code has been tested with Debian 8, it should work on Ubuntu as well.

 ```yaml
 - name: "Install gitea"